Africa

 Media landscape

 With more than 40 newspapers and magazines, some 130 radio stations, a few TV channels and a significant number of online media outlets, the Liberian media sector has enjoyed a boom for the past 20 years, aided by the socio-political stability of the post-civil war (1999-2003).
-Radio continues to be the main news source.
+Radio remains the main source of information.

 Political context

-Many politicians have taken advantage of a law facilitating the creation of media companies, and have put relatives or close associates in charge of the media they created.
-This has not only contributed to the proliferation of media outlets, but has also strengthened politicians’ power to influence their content.
+Many politicians have taken advantage of a law facilitating the creation of media companies, putting relatives or close associates in charge.
+This has not only contributed to the proliferation of media outlets, but has also strengthened politicians’ ability to influence their content.
 The government continues to exert control over state-owned media, while local officials often control the content and operations of community radio stations.

 Legal framework

-The legislative environment has seen a notable improvement in recent years.
-A 2018 press law eliminated the crimes of sedition and defamation of the president.
-The constitution guarantees freedom of expression, press, and information.
-A law on access to information has been adopted.
-A National Media Council, created in 2016 by the Press Union of Liberia (PUL), the journalists’ trade union, enables media outlets to self-regulate with a code of conduct.
+The legal environment has seen notable improvement in recent years.
+A 2018 press law eliminated the crimes of sedition and defamation against the president.
+The constitution guarantees freedom of expression, press, and information, and there is a law on access to information.
+A National Media Council, created in 2016 by the Press Union of Liberia (PUL), the journalists’ trade union, allows media outlets to self-regulate with a code of conduct.

 Economic context

-The economic environment continues to be problematic and the advertising market is very tight.
+The economic environment remains difficult and the advertising market is very tight.
 Media critical of the authorities get no access to advertising from large state-owned companies, which is allocated by the Ministry of Information.
-Journalists are among the country’s lowest paid professionals, and news sites often have to publish PR pieces in return for financial assistance – a practice that compromises media independence.
+Journalists are among the country’s lowest paid professionals, and news sites often have to publish PR pieces in return for financial support – a practice that compromises media independence.

 Sociocultural context

-Some topics are still considered off-limits in the media, especially female genital mutilation and matters involving freemasonry.
+Some topics are still considered off-limits in the media, including female genital mutilation and matters involving freemasonry.
 Journalists who tackle these subjects face threats, making self-censorship fairly widespread.

 Safety